-Laboratory personnel should know how to locate SDSs on the intranet for all chemicals used in the laboratory.
+Laboratory personnel should know how to locate SDSs through the Mosaic Homepage for all chemicals used in the laboratory.
 They should be familiar with the symptoms of exposure for the chemicals they work with and with the precautions necessary to prevent exposure.